hbeybutyan/formality_transformer/README.md

 --beam_size 0                               # beam width (<= 0 means greedy)
 --length_penalty 1.0                        # length penalty: <1.0 favors shorter, >1.0 favors longer sentences

+## generation
+--generation_set ''                         # a set of preprocessed sentences which must be style transformed --generation_source_style ''                # a style of sentences in generation set --valid_domain ''                           # a comtext domain of generation set.
+This is used for output naming only

 ## Where
 MONO_DATASET='f:./data/mono/all.f.tok.60000.pth,,;in:./data/mono/all.in.tok.60000.pth,,'